-- · Before transporting, be sure the jack and any loading ramps are secure and not touching the ground. - · If equipped, moving the tow vehicle while the body and hoist are in the air could cause a roll-over resulting in injury or death. - · If equipped, support trailer box with safety prop before working under box.
-Failure to do so may cause serious injury or death. - Air Brakes only (Deck-Over Trailers) If the ABS indicator lamp comes on and stays on when you apply the brakes to a moving vehicle, the trailer ABS is not working properly.
-The ABS must be serviced as soon as possible upon completion of your trip to ensure full anti-lock braking capability.
-The service brakes will still function properly if the ABS light is on.
+- · Before transporting, be sure the jack and any loading ramps are secure and not toucj=hing the ground. - If equipped, moving the tow vehicle while the body and hoist are in the air could cause a roll-over resulting in injury or death. - If equipped, support trailer box with safety prop before working under box.
+Failure to do so may cause serious injury or death.